 How to tell when it’s done

-Insert an knife in the middle to make sure the eggs are set.
-Then let the casserole stand about 10-15 minutes before cutting and serving.
+To tell when an egg breakfast casserole is done, insert a knife in the middle to make sure the eggs are set.
+The knife should come out without runny egg.
+Let the casserole stand about 10-15 minutes before cutting and serving.

 - Mexican Breakfast Casserole – Substitute chorizo for the sausage, use pepper jack cheese, and sprinkle on jalapenos for a spicy kick!